salman-abedin/bolt/README.md

 ## Prerequisite

-The only caveat of this program is that you have to modify the source code to launch using your preferred applications.
+-  Modify the launch section of the source code according to your preference
-I refuse to write a config for this as I have the **sed11q** syndrome so happy scripting.
-XD

-Don't forget **reinstall** after modifying the script.

 ## Installation